dmitry-ivanov/laravel-testing-tools/README.md

 #### `assertSubclassOf()`

-Check that class is a subclass of the specified parent class:
+Assert that class is a subclass of the given parent:

 ```php
 $this->assertSubclassOf(Post::class, Model::class);